-  Imagine the world from your student’s perspective – imagine how scary it must be to walk into a room where you cannot understand anyone or communicate your needs.
+Imagine the world from your English Language Learner’s perspective – imagine how scary it must be to walk into a room where you cannot understand anyone or communicate your needs.
 Students cannot learn anything if they do not feel safe – so your first job is to make sure that you form a relationship with your students, so they feel safe and comfortable in your classroom.

 This also means understanding where they are in the development of their language learning.
 There are five phases of learning another language and we need to meet children where they are and then support them as they move through the stages.

 |1.
 Silent phase||I have also heard this referred to the receptive phase, which I like better, because in this phase students are just taking everything in and listening and learning to the language they are learning.
 For some students, there may be a phase before this where they are still speaking in their native language until they understand that their peers and teachers do not understand them.
 Then they most often go into the silent phase.
 It is important not to force then out of this phase by requiring them to share with the class or with you.
 If you think they are in this phase for too long and are looking for ways to support them, consult with your English Language Learner teacher.|